Nonlinear parabolic stochastic evolution equations in critical spaces Part II. Blow-up criteria and instantaneous regularization: Blow-up criteria for stochastic evolution equations

 We will omit the ``on $[s,T]$'' whenever $s,T$ are fixed.
 In Subsection \ref{ss:globalgeneral} we extend the above to the case $T=\infty$.
+Moreover, we omit the prefix $L^p_{\a}$ if no confusion seems likely.
+The above definition can be extended verbatim to random initial times $\tau$ instead of $s$.
+This setting will be needed in some of the preliminary results and will, in particular, be considered in Subsection \ref{ss:QSEE_tau}.

 Note that $L^p_{\a}$-maximal local solutions are unique by definition.
 In addition, an (unique) $L^p_{\a}$-strong solution $u$ on $\ll s,\sigma\rr$ gives an (unique) $L^{p}_{\a}$-local solution $(u,\sigma)$ to \eqref{eq:QSEE} on $[s,T]$.
-In the following, we omit the prefix $L^p_{\a}$ if no confusion seems likely.
-The above definition can be extended verbatim to random initial times $\tau$ instead of $s$.
-This setting will be needed in some of the preliminary results, and will in particular be considered in Subsection \ref{ss:QSEE_tau}.
+Finally, under suitable assumptions, one can omit the word ``unique'' in the definition of maximal $L^p_{\a}$-maximal local solutions, see Remark \ref{r:uniqueness_maximal} below.

-Given $u_s\in L^0_{\F_0}(\O;\Xap)$ we denote by $(u_{s,n})_{n\geq 1}$ a sequence such that
+Given $u_s\in L^0_{\F_s}(\O;\Xap)$ we denote by $(u_{s,n})_{n\geq 1}$ a sequence such that

 A possible choice would be to set $u_{s,n} = R_n(u_s)$ where